nmeylan/rathena-script-lang-interpreter/README.md

 Compiler considers those command as "native" functions.
 VM require to implement a native functions handler, which has to be implemented by the server.

 # Architecture
+## Language specificity
+Althought Rathena script lang is not an oriented object programming language, it has notion of:
+- Global script(or npc) state, which are alive while server is alive
+- Global script(or npc) state, which are alive for the duration of the script execution

+To ease the implementation of the VM we will call:
+- Script/NPC -> Class
+- Script/NPC instance -> Instance

 ## VM Memory layout
 ```mermaid
 flowchart LR